denisecase/datafun-01-spec/README.md

 ## Overview

 This project introduces Python for professional data analytics.
-We cover a bit of syntax and Python basics, but there is much more to writing professional Python.
+We cover some syntax and Python basics, but there is much more to using Python professionally.
-We'll cover syntax and basics in these first few projects, but we'll also introduce the key skills used in industry.
+In these first few projects, we introduce syntax along with key tools and skills used in industry.
-We use this chance to teach basic Python data types and syntax as a focus for building your first Python module.
+This project focues on basic data types and filel organization while building a reusable Python module.
-The module provides an introductory byline for your hypothetical data analytics consulting company, while practicing data types, f-strings, descriptive statistics, and more.
+The module provides an introductory byline for a hypothetical data analytics consulting company, while demonstrating skills with data types, f-strings, descriptive statistics, and more.

 ## Deliverable Names